Sermanes/bookstack-docker-k8s/Readme.md

 First step is to set environment variables.
 You can use secrets if you prefer.
 I recommend it.

 If you have more than one service you can use an ingress.
+You have available the configuration in the branch with-ingress.

 You can set an external static IP in bookstack service with the next parameter: